GUNREDDY14/UniEvent/README.md

  3.  bash npm start

  4. http://localhost:5000    to open the application in your browser.
+ 5. Incase of error (local host access denied) - change the port number to 3000 in server.js file.  then redo from step 2. make sure to stop the 5000 server runnning before you follow this step.

 PROJECT STRUCTURE